heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Pod Topology Spread Constraints.md

 ## Comparison with podAffinity and podAntiAffinity[](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#comparison-with-podaffinity-podantiaffinity)

-In Kubernetes, [inter-Pod affinity and anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) control how Pods are scheduled in relation to one another - either more packed or more scattered.
+In Kubernetes, [](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) control how Pods are scheduled in relation to one another - either more packed or more scattered.

 `podAffinity`